Connoroni/week4-assignment/README.md

 NEW PROBLEM HAS EMERGED
 I can't get the deployment working and I don't know what to do.
 Everything was working fine when running on local host but now after deploying the server is giving me a 502 bad gateway error so the data from the database isn't rendering on the client site.
 Google and the render documentation haven't given me anything about how to fix a 502 error that I understand at this point, so I have no idea how to proceed.
 I'll probably get a worse mark because it doesn't work at the deadline, but could I have some guidance on this specific issue please?

+Error message:Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at https://week4-assignment-kbpo.onrender.com/retrieve.
+(Reason: CORS header ‘Access-Control-Allow-Origin’ missing).
+Status code: 502.
+It's a CORS issue but I can't find anything on how to fix it or how to add that header myself.
+I'm adding this note after the deadline just to better explain what my issue was.

 **Sources**
 Differences between different timestamp constraints - https://stackoverflow.com/questions/5876218/difference-between-timestamps-with-without-time-zone-in-postgresql
 Inserting current timestamp in a query - https://stackoverflow.com/questions/38245025/how-to-insert-current-datetime-in-postgresql-insert-query